Print

 Instructions

 1. Heat the olive oil in a large saucepan over medium heat.
-Add the onion, celery, carrot and sauté until the onions are translucent and the vegetables are soft, about 7-10 minutes.
+Add the onion, celery, carrot and sauté until the onions are translucent and the vegetables are soft, about 7 to 10 minutes.

-2. Add the garlic, dried oregano, salt, dried basil (if you’re not using fresh basil), and a pinch of red pepper flakes if using, and let cook for another minute until fragrant.
+2. Add the garlic, dried oregano, salt, and a pinch of red pepper flakes if using, and let cook for 1 minute until fragrant.

 3. Stir in the tomatoes and their juices, the bay leaf, and balsamic vinegar.
-Let the sauce simmer uncovered over low heat for 20-30 minutes, stirring occasionally.
+Let the sauce simmer uncovered over low heat for 20 to 30 minutes, stirring occasionally.
 The sauce should thicken and reduce in volume slightly.

 Notes

-1. Keep it vegan: Leave out the butter.
+1. Make it vegan: Leave out the butter.

 • Prep Time: 10 minutes